15 ways to get a good night’s sleep:

-- DON’T FIGHT & FRET ABOUT SLEEPLESSNESS: Don’t try to make yourself sleep.
+- Don’t fight and fret about sleeplessness: Don’t try to make yourself sleep.
 If you’re unable to fall asleep after 20-30 minutes, leave your bed, engage in some relaxing activity (such as watching TV, sitting in a chair and listening to a relaxation tape, or having a cup of herbal tea), and do not return to bed until you’re sleepy.
 Repeat until you fall asleep.
-Also, work to not worry, get upset, fight, or fear sleeplessness.
-Even if tired the next day, your adrenaline should keep you functioning adequately for the tasks you most need to accomplish.
+Work to not worry, get upset, fight, or fear sleeplessness.
+Even if you are tired the next day, your adrenaline should keep you functioning adequately for the tasks you most need to accomplish.

-- MEALS BEFORE SLEEP: No heavy meals right before bedtime.
+- Meals before sleep: Don’t have any heavy meals right before bedtime.
 Avoid stimulating or spicy foods.
 Eat a small snack about two hours before bedtime.
 A good choice would be a banana and low-fat milk.
 Some people also find drinking a glass of milk 30 minutes before sleeping is helpful.

-- SLEEP RESTRICTION: Cut down on time in bed not sleeping.
-Estimate average total hours currently actually sleeping, i.e.-5 hours.
-Determine time of day you wake up, i.e., 8am.
-Subtract sleep hours from the wake take (i.e., 8am-5hours =3am.)
+- Sleep restriction: Cut down on time in bed not sleeping.
+Estimate average total hours currently actually sleeping.
+Determine time of day you wake up.
+Subtract sleep hours from the wake time.
 Go to bed at this time.
 Make sure to get up at the regular wake time, and take no naps.
-When you sleep 85% or more of the time in bed, increase the time in bed by 15 minutes—repeat until sleep time greatly increased.
+When you sleep 85% or more of the time in bed, increase the time in bed by 15 minutes—repeat until sleep time greatly increases.

-- RELAXATION: Use relaxation techniques, such as slow, deep breathing or tensing/relaxing muscles.
-Some are found at: http://www.hws.edu/studentlife/resources/counseling/relax.asp .
+- Relaxation: Use relaxation techniques, such as slow, deep breathing or tensing and relaxing muscles.

-- MEDICAL: Get a full physical from a physician to rule out medical problems or medication side-effects.
-Also, for persistent sleep problems or daytime fatigue, a physician can refer you to a sleep center for further testing.
+- Medical: Get a full physical from a physician to rule out medical problems or medication side effects.
+For persistent sleep problems or daytime fatigue, a physician can refer you to a sleep center for further testing.

-- AVOID SLEEPING PILLS: Non-prescription sleeping pills (or other sleep-inducing medications) are very addictive.
-Use only as a last resort and only for one-two nights.
+- Avoid sleeping pills: Non-prescription sleeping pills (or other sleep-inducing medications) are very addictive.
+Use only as a last resort and only for one or two nights.
 See a physician for non-addictive sleep medication if necessary.

-- SLEEPING ENVIRONMENT: Reduce noise through the use of ear plugs or a noise-masking machine (available at Radio Shack).
+- Sleeping environment: Reduce noise through the use of ear plugs or a noise-masking machine.
 Remove or turn off potentially distracting noises, like answering machines or ticking clocks.
 Keep your room at a comfortable temperature if possible.
-Also, keep your room as dark as possible, and get comfortable sheets, blankets, pillows, pillowcases, and pajamas/clothes to sleep in.
+Also, keep your room as dark as possible, and get comfortable sheets, blankets, pillows, pillowcases, and pajamas or clothes to sleep in.